LAUNCH VEHICLES & PROPULSION - 2022/3

 Re-entry dynamics.
 Ballistic re-entry, skip re-entry, re-entry corridor.

 |Assessment type||Unit of assessment||Weighting|

 The assessment strategy for this module is designed to provide students with the opportunity to demonstrate the learning outcomes.
-The written examination will assess the knowledge and assimilation of terminology, concepts and theory of spacecraft systems, as well as the ability to analyse and find solutions to problems of the mechanical and electrical design of spacecraft systems.
+The written examination will assess the knowledge and assimilation of terminology, concepts and theory of launch vehicles and spacecraft propulsion systems, as well as the ability to analyse and find solutions to problems concerning the design of such systems.

 Thus, the summative assessment for this module consists of:

 For the module, students will receive formative assessment/feedback in the following ways.

 · During lectures, by question and answer sessions